JuanLopezg/Market-Data-Collection-and-Backtesting-Framework/README.md

 - `database/`
   Handles data ingestion, scheduling, and storage

-- `src/`
+- `lib/`
-  Contains the backtesting engine, strategies, portfolio logic, and shared utilities
+  Contains the backtesting libraries, strategies, portfolio logic, and shared utilities

 Some things may look duplicated (like `database/` existing in two places), but one is the standalone data service and the other is the database access layer used by the backtester.